mirrexagon/esp8266-ppm-tx/README.md

 This firmware has two main features: UDP-to-PPM for remote control, and a serial bridge for telemetry.

-WARNING: It is quite possible that this firmware has fatal bugs in it!
-I can't guarantee the safety of whatever you use this on.
+WARNING: This is not very good code and was just a fun exercise.
+This firmware will certainly have fatal bugs in it!
+I can't guarantee the safety of you and whatever you use this on.
 Be careful!

 ## Configuration